History of the Jews in Sopron: The Holocaust

 In 1945, the Jewish labor camp workers from Kosice (then part of Hungary) were forced by their Hungarian officers to retreat on foot to Sopron, a distance of over 100 miles.
 Conditions were terrible for these young Jewish men.
 Many died from starvation and disease, others from the unusually cold winter.
 On April 1, 1945 in Sopron the Russians entered and liberated the few Jewish labor camp workers who had survived out of the original group of about 300.
 They were now free to go.

 1945-2000s

+During World War II, following the German occupation on March 19, 1944, the Jewish population of Sopron, which numbered 1,861 in 1941, was confined to a ghetto.
+On July 5, approximately 3,000 Jews, including those from the surrounding areas, were deported to the Auschwitz death camp.
+Only a small number of individuals returned from this deportation.
+It is noted that even after the deportation, the residents of Sopron did not offer assistance to the thousands of Jews passing through the town from forced labor camps on their way to death camps in Germany.

+After the war, the Jewish population in Sopron significantly decreased, with only 274 Jews recorded in the city in 1946 and a further decline to just 47 individuals by 1970.
+These numbers reflect the tragic impact of the Holocaust on the Jewish community of Sopron during this period.